geoff-rathmell/mdbtocsv/README.md

 **mdbtocsv** is a Windows console app that reads an Access file (mdb|accdb) and exports all *user tables* to a csv file.

+Code published from a Visual Studio C# project.

 #### mdbtocsv is NOT feature complete and is a work in progress.

 ### Prerequisites